melezhik/swat/README.md

     * Set to \`1', in case you need to clear swat cache directory, useful when swat tests get run periodically and a lot of cache files are created.
     * Default value is \`0' ( do not clear cache ).

+* swat\_disable\_color - disable color output

+    * Set this 1 if you want to disable color output in swat test report.

+    * By default this setting is off.

 # Swat client